Your Dentists in Denver Break Down the Top Dental Myths

 Wisdom Teeth Should Always Be Removed

-If your wisdom teeth aren’t causing—and won’t cause—any serious complications in your mouth, it might be best to leave them be.
+If your wisdom teeth aren’t causing—and won’t cause—any serious complications in your mouth, it might be prudent to leave them be.

 Teeth Whitening Damages Enamel

-While most whitening kits are safe, we still recommend coming to our office to get professional whitening services.
+While most whitening kits are safe, we still recommend coming to our office to get professional teeth whitening in Denver CO.

 You Should Use Mouthwash that Contains Alcohol